joshmorgan1000/UTKH/THEORY.md

 UTKH generally rejects the classical notion of particles, and instead considers the most primordial substance to be a flow of kinetic energy, manifesting in its most basic form as light.
 However, it is useful to describe a co-orbiting pair of photons as a kuton for conceptual and mathematical reasons.
 Since kutons are essentially a stable condition of photons in co-orbit, they fundamentally have a oscillation frequency, resulting in resonant and harmonic interactions with surrounding systems, which result in emergent properties such as electron orbitals, unique behaviors of different elements, and forces such as magnetism and gravity.

-Note to the physics community: please note that while some basic equations have been demonstrated and proposed, this is a continuous work in progress, I am not a physics professor, and the target audience for this extends beyond the domain of post-graduate reading levels.
-If you are a physics professor, you may want to skip the sections ***Parallels with Well Known Physical Properties***, ***Applications to Physics***, and ***Philosophical and Metaphysical Implications*** to save yourself some time.
-Pointing out inconsistencies/mistakes in the math, or providing examples of existing observational data that contradicts this theory would be most helpful.
-Additionally, I understand that many facets of General Relativity and Quantum Mechanics provide predictions and frameworks for these types of things.
-UTKH does not intend to compete with these but rather enhance them (with perhaps one or two exceptions).
-The implications of this theory are far too vast to cover everything in a single publication, so do not expect to find all the "answers" here.
-If you happened to miss it, there is a [table of contents](https://github.com/joshmorgan1000/UTKH/blob/main/README.md) in the README.md file.
+**Note to the physics community:** *While some basic equations have been demonstrated and proposed, this is a continuous work in progress.
+I am not a physics professor, and the target audience for this extends beyond the domain of post-graduate reading levels.
+If you happen to be physics professor, you may want to skip the sections ***Parallels with Well Known Physical Properties***, ***Applications to Physics***, ***Applications to Technology***, and ***Philosophical and Metaphysical Implications*** to save yourself some time.
+If you happened to miss it, there is a [table of contents in the README.md file](https://github.com/joshmorgan1000/UTKH/blob/main/README.md) so you can skip to the mathematical foundations or proposed experiments/predicted observations. **Pointing out inconsistencies/mistakes in the math, or providing examples of existing observational data that contradicts this theory would be most helpful.** Additionally, I understand that many facets of General Relativity and Quantum Mechanics provide predictions and frameworks for these types of things.
+UTKH intends to enhance these models with a deeper understanding, not compete with them (with perhaps one or two exceptions). **The implications of this theory are far too vast to cover everything in a single publication**, so do not expect to find all the "answers" here.*

 ### Foundational Principles <a href="#motion-and-harmonics-as-foundational-principles"></a>